BIMSBbioinfo/oncotrialLLM/llm/README.md

 > [!NOTE]
 > - To repeat the fine-tuning for <b><i>Hermes-FT</i></b>, fine-tuned with the manually annotated dataset only, you should use the training set `data/processed/negative.jsonl`.
 <br> However, to repeat the fine-tuning for the model <b><i>Hermes-synth-FT</i></b> you should change the `fine_tuned_model` to <i>Hermes-synth-FT</i> and the `fine_tuned_train` to `${data.simulated_dir}/negative.jsonl`
-> - If the datasets or models are not found locally, the script will load them from [HuggingFace](https://huggingface.co/nalkhou)

 After finishing configuring the variables run the command below to start the training: